Yamuna in Hinduism: Family and names

 In the Puranic literature, Yamuna is described as the daughter of the sun god Surya (though some say that she was the daughter of Brahma) and his wife Saranyu (Sanjna in later literature), the goddess of the clouds, and the twin sister of Yama, the god of death.
-Her other brothers include Vaivasvata Manu, the first man, the twin Ashvins, or divine doctors, and the planet Saturn (Shani).
+Her other brothers include Vaivasvata Manu, the first man, the twin Ashvins, or divine physicians, and the planet Saturn (Shani).
 She is described as Surya's favourite child.
-As the daughter of Surya, she is also called as Suryatanaya, Suryaja and Ravinandini.
+As the daughter of Surya, she is also called as Suryatanaya, Suryaja, and Ravinandini.

 A tale explains her name Yamuna: Sanjna was unable to bear her husband, the sun's heat, and its light and closed her eyes in his presence.
 Surya felt insulted and said that their son will be known as Yama ("restraint"), due to the restraint she showed.
 Thereafter, Sanjna tried her best to keep her eyes open, however she flickered them angering Surya again who proclaimed that her daughter would be Yamuna.
 Since Sanjna had tried to keep the eyes open, Yamuna was blessed that she would worshipped as a goddess and remembered throughout time.